isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/faq.md

 **2. How can I apply for the Entrepreneurship Exposure Series (EES), including the Mentorship Programme and Youth Challenge?**

-You can register for the EES including the Mentorship Programme and Youth Challenge [here](https://bit.ly/EESapply).
+You can register for the EES including the Mentorship Programme and Youth Challenge [at this form](https://bit.ly/EESapply).
 Do take note of the 30-minute duration to complete the registration if you are also applying for other programmes i.e. the Mentorship Programme and/or Youth Challenge along with the EES.

 **3. When do applications for the Entrepreneurship Exposure Series (EES), including the Mentorship Programme and Youth Challenge close?**

 **Application deadlines of the programmes:**
-* Entrepreneurship Exposure Series (EES): **1 August 2021, 2359 (SGT)**
+* Entrepreneurship Exposure Series (EES): **8 August 2021, 2359 (SGT)**
-* Mentorship Programme: **1 August 2021, 2359 (SGT)**
+* Mentorship Programme: **8 August 2021, 2359 (SGT)**
 * Youth Challenge: **28 July 2021, 2359 (SGT)**

 **4. Can I apply for the Mentorship Programme and/or Youth Challenge in addition to the EES?**